-Célia Abele holds a Ph.D. in French and Comparative Literature from Columbia University, an M.A. in Littératures comparées from Paris IV (Paris-Sorbonne), and a B.A. in English Literature and Philosophy from Trinity College, Dublin.
-Her research interests span the eighteenth to the twentieth centuries; they draw on literary studies, history of science, comparative literature, intellectual history, and material and visual culture, focusing particularly on France and Germanophone Europe.
+Célia Abele is a comparatist working at the boundaries of literature and history.
+She holds a Ph.D. in French and Comparative Literature from Columbia University, an M.A. in Littératures comparées from Paris IV (Paris-Sorbonne), and a B.A. in English Literature and Philosophy from Trinity College, Dublin.
+Her research concentrates on 18th- through 20th-century Europe, especially its French- and German-speaking regions, with particular focus on the intersections between literature and science.
+History of science, intellectual history, and the study of material and visual culture provide important methodologies for her work.

-At Princeton, she is working on her first book, with the tentative title "Collecting Knowledge, Writing the World: An Enlightenment Project."
-It focuses on the documentary and research practices of Jean-Jacques Rousseau, Denis Diderot, Emile Zola, and W.G.
-Sebald to argue that they belong to a tradition originating in the Enlightenment that gives the document a central place in the process of mediation between the self and the world.
-Her research on this project has been supported by a Mellon International Humanities Travel Grant and the ACLS/Mellon Dissertation Completion Fellowship.
+She is writing her first book, with the title "From Feuilles to Fossils: Documents of Self and World."
+It concerns the documentary and research practices of Jean-Jacques Rousseau, Georg Lichtenberg, Alexander von Humboldt, Emile Zola, Walter Benjamin, and W.G.
+Sebald, arguing that they constitute a tradition originating in the Enlightenment that gives the document a central place in the process of mediation between the self and the world.
+Her research on the project has been supported by a Mellon International Humanities Travel Grant and the ACLS/Mellon Dissertation Completion Fellowship.